 The "Read My Pins" exhibition and book are engaging, fun, educational, and thought provoking.
 Each piece opened new doors or revealed new humanizing insights or highlights on topics familiar from newsreels but often distant and foreign.
 I enjoyed almost every aspect.

 For the contemporary craft world, I was a bit disappointed that so many of the pieces had no attribution to the maker and that so few contemporary makers were represented.

 Many of the pins in the exhibition were antique or vintage collectibles, essentially manufactured costume jewelry.
 Lack of attribution is typical of such consumer products, but there was a significant number of obviously hand made pins purchased or given to Madeline Albright in foreign countries or purchased in the 20th century.

 Many of the 20th century pins had no maker attributed to the work.
 What a shame?
 Would a painter sell their paintings without a name or initials on the front or back?
 To every maker reading this post, be sure to mark your jewelry (or other media) in some way.

 My second disappointment with the Madeline Albright collection is the lack of contemporary jewelry.
 I am thrilled to say there were pins by Helen Shirk ( left,) Carolyn Morris Bach (below right) and Gjis Bakker (cover of book), but not many other examples of jewelry by a contemporary hand.
 And even a smaller number of examples of contemporary jewelry with the maker's name.

 Get the book Read My Pins: Stories from a Diplomat's Jewel Box from your local library or bookstore.
-It has background for a good number of her pins, and it is very interesting.
+It has a background for a good number of Madeline Albright pins, and it is very interesting.